-- 1. the total number of continuously enrolled students who received a valid score on ISAT/IDAA; or - 2.
+1. the total number of continuously enrolled students who received a valid score on ISAT/IDAA; or

 95% of the total number of continuously enrolled students who are not exempt from the ISAT/IDAA Participation Rate in Mathematics regardless of their ISAT or IDAA participation status.
-The SDE rounds the number to the nearest 10th.
+The Department rounds the number to the nearest 10th.

-Proficiency and participation rates in ISAT/IDAA in Math among 11th grade students is calculated similarly as for all other grades, except it includes an additional, complex set of criteria, because students may bank 11th-grade scores from prior years.
+Proficiency and participation rates in ISAT/IDAA in Math among 11th grade students are calculated similarly as for all other grades, except it includes an additional, complex set of criteria, because students may bank 11th-grade scores from prior years.
 This 11th-grade option requires the consideration of numerous additional criteria to determine (a) whether a student participated; and (b) to which school the student's 11th-grade scores should be attributed.
-The actual decision rules are not detailed here, because of their complexity, but are described in a flowchart in 0 (p.105).
+The actual decision rules are not detailed here, because of their complexity, but are described in a flowchart in Appendix D. ISAT/IDAA 11-grade Participation(p.95).
 The key inclusion criteria were whether students:

-- enrolled in Idaho any time during SY 2022-23 (2023), and in which school (where); - participated in grade-10 (G10), and where; - enrolled throughout the testing and make-up window (i.e., April 28, 2023 to close), and where; - participated in G11 ISAT/IDAA in 2023, and where; - participated in G10 ISAT/IDAA in 2022, and where; - participated in G10 and G11 ISAT/IDAA in different schools; - met G11 cut in 2022; - had a higher score in one than the other test administration, and where use the higher score, attribute to corresponding school.
+- enrolled in Idaho any time during SY 2023-24 (2024), and were - enrolled throughout the testing and make-up window (i.e., April 19, 2024, and through May 3, 2024, or the last day of school (whichever comes first) and; - participated in G11 ISAT in 2023 or 2024, and; - met G11 cut in 2023 or 2024 had a higher score in one than the other test administration, and where - use the higher score, attribute to corresponding school.